iris-networks/k8s-orchestrator/docs/deployment/gke-deployment-guide.md

 # Login to your Google Cloud account
 gcloud auth login

+# List available projects
+gcloud projects list

-# Set your project ID
+# Set your project ID (use the PROJECT_ID from the list, not the PROJECT_NUMBER)
 gcloud config set project YOUR_PROJECT_ID

+# Set the quota project for Application Default Credentials (important for billing)
+gcloud auth application-default set-quota-project YOUR_PROJECT_ID

+# Verify your configuration
+gcloud config list
 ```

 ### Enable Required APIs